 They were also intended to provide support for the Soviet manned lunar program.
 A lunokhod would survey the landing area to ensure it was safe, and also act as a beacon top guide the manned lander to the correct location.

-A space lander would be in the immediate area, and there were plans for a Lunokhod version with a footplate, so it could transprt the cosmonaut there in the event of an emergency.
+A spare lander would be in the immediate area, and there were plans for a Lunokhod version with a footplate, so it could transport the cosmonaut there in the event of an emergency.

 This is the Ariane 1 rocket.
 I’m using a bought mesh for the geometry.
 It was converted from 3D studio, and is VERY heavy on the polygon count.
 But the good news is that the detail is superb, even the internal structure of the stringers is modeled.